singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 country=IN
 {% endhighlight %}

 Different property files for different environments can be added to the config repository.
 Here we are going to add another property file for order application for the _qa_ environment.
-Notice the naming convention of the property file.
+Notice naming convention of the property file.

 <h3>order-qa.properties</h3>